|Barcelona Christmas - Things to do at Christmas|

 > Barcelona sports events Christmas

 The Barcelona Christmas lights are called "Els llums de Nadal."
 Christmas starts in Barcelona when the Christmas lights are turned on every year by the Mayor of Barcelona.
-In 2013 the Christmas lights will on from Friday 22nd November.
-The annual Barcelona Shopping Night event kicks off the Christmas shopping with a late night of shopping and festivities on fashionable shopping street Passeig de Gracia.
-There are Christmas lights on more than 390 locations and streets in Barcelona with illuminations covering a total distance of 85km.
-The Major of Barcelona will turn on the lights at 6.30pm at La Sagrada Familia in 2013.
-The famous Magic Fountain of Montjuic is part of the Barcelona Christmas lights with a special Christmas water and music show in December which is free and can be seen on Fridays and Saturdays in December 2013 and on 25th December and 1st January between 19:00 to 21:00.
+The Christmas lights in 2014 are on from 21st November to 6th January.
+There are Christmas lights at almost 400 locations and Barcelona streets and the illuminations cover a total distance of around 85km.
+The fabulous Montjuic Magic Fountain is also part of the Barcelona Christmas lights with a special free Christmas water and music show in December between 19:00 and 21:00 on Fridays and Saturdays from 5th December to 3rd January and on 25th December and 1st January.
 Remember to dress warmly!
-Another unusual part of Barcelona's Christmas lights is the tower Torre Agbar in the Sant Marti district, which lights up with a special Christmas light show from 18:00 to 23:00.
+Barcelona's Christmas lights also includes the tower Torre Agbar in the Sant Marti district, which lights up with a special Christmas light show (without sound) from 18:00 to 23:00.

-The biggest Christmas tree in Barcelona is on Portal del Ángel near Plaça Catalunya and you can find another one on Plaça Sant Jaume, where you can also find the city's official nativity scene called a "pessebre."
+The biggest Christmas tree in Barcelona is on Portal del Ángel near Plaça Catalunya and there is usually a tree on Plaça Sant Jaume in the gothic area, where you can also find the city's official Christmas nativity scene which is called a "pessebre" in the Catalan language.

 Ice skating rink on Plaza Catalunya.
-For the second year Barcelona has a Christmas ice rink with a skating area of 1200m2 on Plaza Catalunya (40m by 30m) making it the biggest outdoor ice rink in Europe with room for 400 skaters.
-It is open from Friday 22nd November 2013 until 6th January 2014.
-The ticket price which includes skate rental is € 9 for 1 hour and € 7 for 30 minutes.
+Pista de hielo en Plaça de Catalunya.
+For the third year Barcelona has an outdoor ice skating rink on Plaza Catalunya with a skating area of 1200m2 (40m by 30m) making it the biggest outdoor ice rink in Europe.
+It has room for 350 skaters and usually attracts almost 100,000 people onto the ice.
+It is open from 21st November 2014 until 6th January 2015.
+A ticket including skate rental costs € 10 for 1 hour and € 7 for 30 minutes.
 There are changing areas and a cafeteria.
-Around 95,000 people put on their skates last year, so you won't be alone!
-Enjoy! > Read more
+Plaza Catalunya ice skating opening times

 Christmas concerts and events